Troubleshooting Autopilot Enrollment

 This command provides real-time diagnostics and captures details such as:

-• Autopilot Profile Settings: Information about the applied Autopilot profile, such as device group assignments, configuration settings, and more.
+- Autopilot Profile Settings: Information about the applied profile, device group assignments, and configuration

-• ESP (Enrollment Status Page) Details: Policies, apps, and certificates being tracked via the Enrollment Status Page.
-This is critical for identifying hang-ups or issues with specific settings during enrollment.
+- ESP Details: Policies, apps, and certificates tracked via the Enrollment Status Page

 Troubleshooting Tips